maxmahl/EnergyToken-DAO-Faucet/README.md

   This is the environment for the DAO dashboard.

 The structure for the SQL database has been added to /SQL Database

+To see the website in a live environmnet visit www.blockchainminor.nl